Chart Color Schemes

 Educational achievement in Frenchs Forest places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally with university qualification rates at 40.1% among residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates of 40.1% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 27.3%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.3%).
-Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.9% while certificates make up 17.6%.
+Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding them - advanced diplomas (11.9%) and certificates (17.6%).

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
-This includes 11.7% in primary education, 10.2% in secondary education, and 5.6% pursuing tertiary education.
+Educational participation is high, with 33.4% of residents currently enrolled in formal education, including 11.7% in primary, 10.2% in secondary, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education